 I finished my SoE epic arc and then i went to a standstill.
 I don’t know what to do as an alpha because mining was not a good option because, I cant use any ship other than venture and I had applied to many corps but no one accepted me.
-There are many reasons other than this but I can’t right everything here.
+There are many reasons other than this but I can’t write everything here.
 I don’t what to do in Eve Online!
 Pls guide me.
 Thank you.

 EVE is a sandbox.
 There are hundreds of very different things you can do.